 I’m 73, non-binary and a climate activist.
 On my website I post up weekly creative interviews and guest blogs showing how people use their imagination in life, in many different ways.

-I studied Creative Writing at the University of East Anglia and have been shortlisted for the Bridport, Geoff Stevens and Wivenhoe Prizes.
-I’m the author of the trilogy of novels ‘Purple’, ‘Blue’ and ‘Violet’, as well as my trans memoir ‘Heaven’s Rage’, which has been turned into a film.
+I studied Creative Writing with the University of East Anglia and have been shortlisted for the Bridport, Geoff Stevens and Wivenhoe Prizes.

 This is my personal story: